 - 6.307 aka 2.0 GA, 3/92, final OS/2 2.0

 The information is primarily based on contemporary newsgroup and press reports, there is no official information.
 Based on the surviving reports, it is unlikely that another OS/2 2.0 pre-release would have existed.

 A big OS/2 2.0 push started at Fall Comdex 1991.
-For that occasion, IBM put together OS/2 2.0 LA, or Limited Availability, also known as build level 6.167.
-OS/2 2.0 LA was reasonably close to the finished product.
+For that occasion, IBM put together OS/2 2.0 build level 6.167, also known as Comdex beta.
+OS/2 2.0 6.167 was reasonably close to the finished product.
 It sported the Workplace Shell, fully supported VDMs, full-screen Win-OS/2 sessions, and came with Boot Manager.